2kranki/gen/README.md

 * Version is 0.1
-* Supports only SQLite
+* Supports MariaDB, MS SQL Server, MySQL, PostGres and SQLite.
-* Still a work in progress
+* PostGres support is only working for connections, no table maintenance support yet.
-* WARNING - genapp should generate an app, but the app will only work with SQLite!
-I will fix this in the near future.
+* In testing app01, Customer table works, Vendor table doesn't, because it needs an adjusted insert (in all, but PostGres).

 **Project Futures**: